 If you are reading this article, there is a big chance you are a happy parent of a cat, or even two or more.
 For many people, who have their pets, they are an important part of their lives and members of their families.
 Unfortunately, our furry friends live shorter than humans and it is natural that almost each owner wants to take good pictures of cats to immortalise their cat’s cute face or a pose.

-We asked professional photographer Marcus Kaspar (Instagram THEREALMARCUSKASPAR) who designed Pet Photography Masterclass to share his tips on how to take great photo of cats.
+We asked a professional photographer Marcus Kaspar (Instagram THEREALMARCUSKASPAR) who has designed Pet Photography Masterclass to share his tips on how to take great photo of cats.

 What are your tips for taking great pictures of cats?